Help When You’re Not Sure About Exercising and Back Pain?

 Be careful not let yourself get accustomed to relaxing.
 You need to keeping moving even if it is just a matter of a few gentle movements on the bed.
 Remember, too much rest means less treatment and more soreness.
 You can create a vicious cycle where rest and recovery do not help but worsen matters.

 Muscles do not relax as well as they contract.
 This problem becomes more evident with age.
 They require stretching to counter this natural effect.
 When you’re young, you have all of the flexibility in the world, but at around 8-10 years of age, everyone’s muscles begin the tighten up (especially your hamstrings).

-If you’re dealing with a back injury now, you are definitely experiencing a muscle contraction that is trying to prevent further harm (muscle guarding and back spasm).
+If you’re dealing with an injury now, you are definitely experiencing a muscle contraction that is trying to prevent further harm (muscle guarding and back spasm).

 It is only safe to exercise when: